 There’s nothing more comforting than a bowl of steaming hot pasta.
 Pasta is a staple of Italian cuisine, and here in New Jersey, there are so many amazing dishes one can find — from the classic to the creative.
 North Jersey has such a wide range of restaurants to choose from, so it might be hard to find just the right place.
 Luckily, we’ve done the research for you and rounded up a list of some of the best pasta spots in Essex County.
 Read on to see where to find best pasta spots in the Essex County area.

-Arturo’s of Maplewood is a classic Italian restaurant with its casual, comfortable dining room.
+Formerly Arturo’s, this spot recently relocated + rebraded to an all-day Italian eatery, with the same delicious flavors as its predecessor.
 In addition to being known for pizza (which is also 100% worth trying), the menu includes an incredible pasta selection.
 There are simpler dishes like the highly-recommended Mushroom Ravioli with truffle oil garlic rosemary sauce, along with more eclectic ones.
 The Cinghiale is made with wild boar ragu Bianco and mushrooms, and the Cavatelli Siciliani includes chiles, capers, anchovies, and pine nuts.

 Bucco | 61 Washington Street, Bloomfield